Myanmar Quake: What We Know - UrduPoint

 The quake prompted thousands of people to flee shaking buildings in Thailand, where quakes are rare.

-Even hospitals were evacuated, with one woman delivering a baby in the street in Bangkok, and a surgeon continuing to operate on a patient after being forced to leave the theatre mid-operation.
+Even hospitals were evacuated, with one woman delivering a baby in the street in Bangkok, and a surgeon continuing to operate on a patient after being forced to leave the theatre mid-surgery.

 Recent Stories